 How do you make Instant shrikhand from Greek yogurt?Print

 - 3 cups Greek yogurt or regular whole milk yogurt, strained overnight (see note)

 - 1 cup sugar [ adjust as per taste]

-- 8 pistachios finely sliced
+- 8 pistachios, finely sliced

-- 1/4 teaspoon cardamom (green elaichi) powder
+- 1/2 teaspoon cardamom (green elaichi) seeds, crushed to a fine powder

 - Combine yogurt and sugar in a medium-sized bowl and whisk until the sugar dissolves.